Article Summary: Katmai National Park Facts

 - Katmai Is Home To Hundreds Of Different Plant Species

-- A Variety Of Salmon & Other Fish Inhabit Katmai
+- A Variety Of Salmon and other Fish Inhabit Katmai

 - The Park Has Some Amazing Hiking Trails

-- The Park Was Expanded By Jimmy Carter As Part Of The Largest Single Act Of Conservation In U.S. History
+- Jimmy Carter expanded the Park As Part Of The Largest Single Act Of Conservation In U.S. History

 Our goal here at More Than Just Parks is to share the beauty of America’s national parks and public lands through stunning short films in an effort to get Americans and the world to see the true value in land conservation.